Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/installation/index.md

 vagrant plugin install --local
 ```

+This should have created a `vvv-local` folder in your users main folder, e.g. `C:\Users\myusername\` alongside the documents/pictures/videos/etc folders.

+{% endtab %}
+{% endtabs %}

-Alternatively you can download a zip file from github but we strongly recommend against this, as it makes updating VVV much harder.
+Alternatively you can download a zip file from github but we strongly recommend against this though, as it makes updating VVV _much_ harder.
 If you did this, skip the first commmand.

 At this point you might want to adjust the `config/config.yml` file before VVV creates the local developer environment.
 This is your opportunity to do so.
 You might do this in order to change the provider vagrant uses to Hyper-V instead of VirtualBox, or to provision additional sites the first time the VM is created to save time.